ROCm/rocm-examples/Frameworks-integrations/MIGraphX/Quantizations.rst

 Run Quantized ResNet50 via MIGraphX
 ===================================

-This notebook walks through the dynamo PTQ workflow for running a quantized model using torch_migraphx.
+This example walks through the dynamo PTQ workflow for running a quantized model using torch_migraphx.

 1. Use torch.export and quantize_pt2e APIs to perform quantization
 ------------------------------------------------------------------